Fox's newest star Jesse Watters boasts a wink, a smirk, and a trail of outrage

 Fox is kicking off the new lineup with a marketing slogan that nods to its politics: "The right voices for the right time."

-A spokesperson told NPR that Watters, Fox News Media chief executive Suzanne Scott and the network's top primetime executive, Meade Cooper, were too busy to be interviewed for this story.
+Through a spokesperson, Watters, Fox News Media chief executive Suzanne Scott and the network's top primetime executive, Meade Cooper, declined to be interviewed for this story.
 The network also did not respond to specific questions, other than to point to past public statements Watters and Fox have made after his on-air remarks prompted public outcries.

 Watters rose to fame through popular — and offensive — satire